vAMSYS-LTD/documentation/guides/regular-expressions-flight-type/page.md

+---
+title: Using Regular Expressions To Determine The Type Of flight
+nextjs:
+  metadata:
-# Using Regular Expressions To Determine The Type Of flight
+    title: Using Regular Expressions To Determine The Type Of flight
+    description: Using Regular Expressions To Determine The Type Of flight.
+---

+{% table %}
+* Author {% align="right" %}
+---
-Author: Jan Podlipský (TVS32) - jan.podlipsky@sw-virtual.eu
+* Jan Podlipský (TVS32) - jan.podlipsky@sw-virtual.eu

-**Important notice: This guide has been made by the community, and vAMSYS team provides no support!**
+{% /table %}

+This is a community guide and not part of official vAMSYS documentation.

 ## Description Of The Use Case